top of page

 How do I drop-off and pick-up for camp?

-What should my child wear to camp?
+What should my child wear and bring to camp?

 What if it rains?

 In the case of rain, campers will put on their rain gear and keep exploring!
 We seek shelter in heavy rain, thunderstorms, and excessive heat.
-We will contact families in the event of cancellation or early dismissal due to extreme weather conditions
+We will contact families in the event of cancellation or early dismissal due to extreme weather conditions.

 What if my child is sick?